Keratoconus Treatment San Diego

 Intacs corneal implants provide a unique new reversible option to improve vision and defer a corneal transplant in most patients.
 Intacs are indicated for the correction of nearsightedness and astigmatism for patients with keratoconus, when contact lenses and glasses no longer provide suitable vision.

 For those keratonic patients who are contact lens intolerant, Intacs corneal implants offer a less complex option than a corneal transplant.
 Most physicians would prefer to delay a corneal transplant as long as possible.
 Intacs corneal implants make this a possibility by improving functional vision, and possibly delaying the need for corneal transplants.

 The goal of the Intacs procedure is to provide the keratoconic patient with the ability to achieve improved functional vision with contact lenses or glasses and in some cases without them.
 In the few patients who later had a conreal transplant after having the Intacs procedure, their transplants were completed without any complications.

-Dr. Bokosky, as a Corneal Specialist, has been treating Keratoconus for many years and has successfully performed many Corneal Transplants, allowing his patients to return to a productive, healthy lifestyle.
+Dr. Bokosky, as a Corneal Specialist, has been treating Keratoconus from his offices in La Jolla, Escondido, and Mission Hills for many years.
+He has successfully performed many corneal transplants, allowing his patients to return to a productive, healthy lifestyle.